Towards Human-AI Complementarity with Prediction Sets: Conclusions

 \xhdr{Methodology} Our greedy algorithm assumes that, for every prediction set, the predictions made by the human expert follow a parameterized expert model---the above mentioned mixture of MNLs.
 It would be worthy to develop model-free algorithms since, in the context of prediction sets constructed using conformal prediction, they have been shown to be superior to their model-based counterparts~\cite{straitouri2024designing}.
 To this end, a good starting point may be the literature on (con\-tex\-tual) combinatorial multi-armed bandits~\cite{chen2013combinatorial,lu2010contextual}, where one can map each arm to a label value and each subset of arms, namely a super arm, to a prediction set.

 \xhdr{Evaluation} The results of our experiments suggest that the prediction sets constructed using our greedy algorithm may help human experts make more accurate predictions than the prediction sets constructed using conformal prediction.
 However, one may argue that the difference in performance is partly due to the fact that the non-conformity scores used in conformal prediction do not incorporate information about the distribution of experts' predictions.
 Motivated by this observation, it would be important to investigate how to incorporate such information in the definition of non-conformity scores.
 Moreover, in our experiments, the true distribution of experts' predictions matches the mixture of MNLs used by the greedy algorithm and brute force search.
-However, in practice, there may a mismatch between the true distribution of experts' predictions and the mixture of MNLs, and this may decrease performance.
+However, in practice, there may be a mismatch between the true distribution of experts' predictions and the mixture of MNLs, and this may decrease performance.
+Finally, in our experiments with real data, the ground truth labels are estimated by aggregating (multiple) predictions by human annotators using majority voting, however, this may introduce additional sources of errors that may influence our results~\cite{stutz2023tmlr}.

 \xhdr{Broader impact} We have focused on maximizing the average accuracy of the predictions made by an expert using a decision support system based on prediction sets.
 However, in high-stakes application domains, it would be important to extend our methodology to account for fairness considerations.